pchaganti/ax-roo-flow/README.md

           </thinking>
           a.
 Inform the user that the Memory Bank will not be created.
           b.
 Set the status to '[MEMORY BANK: INACTIVE]'.
           c.
-Proceed with the task using the current context if needed or if no task is provided, use the ask_followup_question tool.
+Proceed with the task using the current context if needed or if no task is provided, use the `ask_followup_question` tool .
          * If the user agrees:
           Switch to Flow-Architect mode to create the Memory Bank.
   if_memory_bank_exists: |